 Students may also petition to waive a core course by demonstrating evidence of their having passed a similar approved IE or OR graduate course.
-In such situations, the students must first obtain approval from their academic adviser for the course(s) they are planning to substitute.
+In such situations, the students must first obtain approval from their academic advisor for the course(s) they are planning to substitute.

 Students pursuing study or research under the guidance of a faculty member can choose project option by taking Master’s Project (IE 7945) .
-An MS project must be petitioned to the MIE Graduate Affairs Committee and approved by both the faculty member (instructor for Master's Project) and the student's academic adviser.
+An MS project must be petitioned to the MIE Graduate Affairs Committee and approved by both the faculty member (instructor for Master's Project) and the student's academic advisor.
 The petition must clearly state the reason for taking the project course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.

 Students pursuing coursework option may petition the MIE Graduate Affairs Committee to substitute up to a 4-semester-hour Independent Study (IE 7978) .
-An independent study must be approved by the academic adviser.
+An independent study must be approved by the academic advisor.
 The petition must clearly state the instructor; the reason for taking the course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.
 Students in other options (i.e., thesis or project) are not eligible to take independent study.
 When taking thesis or project options, the independent study course cannot be taken.

 Options for MS Students (coursework only, project, or thesis)